Northwest Resource Information Center, Inc.

 Time to Resurrect the Unfulfilled Promise of the Northwest Power Act of 1980

-Remarks of Ed Chaney, on the failure of governance and resultant threatened extinction of wild Snake RIver salmon and steelhead.
+Remarks of Ed Chaney, on the failure of governance and resultant threatened extinction of wild Snake River salmon and steelhead.
 Presented to Columbia Basin Fish and Wildlife Authority, Portland, Oregon, February 2005.

 download